-Initially, children work towards the Early Learning Goals and explore mathematical concepts in informal ways.
+In the Foundation Stage, children work towards the Early Learning Goals and explore mathematical concepts in informal ways; learning through play, investigation and exploration.
 Next the children build on their knowledge of basic mathematical concepts using practical methods and begin to record their findings.

 All pupils are taught to:-

 - have an awareness of numbers and how they are applied in real life contexts

 - recall number bonds, multiplication tables, doubles and halves with increasing speed and accuracy

 - complete accurate calculations both on paper and mentally

 - understand number problems, apply them to real life problems, and recognise the mathematical operations required to solve them